dysonance/Temporal.jl/README.md

 ## Visualization

 Visualization capabilities are made available by the plotting API's made available by the impressively thorough and all-encompassing [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package.
 Temporal uses the [RecipesBase](https://github.com/JuliaPlots/RecipesBase.jl) package to enable use of the whole suite of `Plots.jl` functionality while still permitting Temporal to precompile.
+The package [Indicators](https://github.com/dysonance/Indicators.jl) package is used to compute the moving averages seen below.

 ```julia
 using Temporal, Indicators